 How is a dental implant placed?

-Implants are generally a three-step journey and, depending on your case, the final step can go one of two ways.
-For single tooth replacements, your implant will have a full crown placed over it, for multiple missing teeth a bridge will be placed.
+Implants are generally a three-step journey.
+Depending on your case, the final step can go one of two ways.
+For single tooth replacements, your implant will have a full crown placed over it, and for multiple missing teeth, a bridge will be placed.

-Step One: The implant is surgically buried flush with the bone, under the gum.
+The implant is surgically buried flush with the bone, under the gum.
 This protects the implant from any force as it heals.

 Why should I have a tooth replaced?